Posts

 Tenure reduction vs EMI reduction

 After a prepayment, some lenders may allow borrowers to either reduce the EMI or reduce the tenure.
 Tenure reduction usually helps close the loan faster and can save more interest when the EMI remains the same.
 EMI reduction can be useful when monthly cash flow is tight.
-This loan tenure reduction calculator is useful when your goal is to estimate how much faster the loan can be closed after a prepayment or part payment.
+This loan tenure calculator is useful when your goal is to estimate how much faster the loan can be closed after adjusting EMI or making a part payment.

-The result is an estimate based on the loan amount, interest rate, and EMI entered in the calculator.
+The result is an estimate based on the loan amount, interest rate, EMI, and part payment details entered in the calculator.
 Actual tenure reduction may vary depending on lender rules, interest rate changes, prepayment charges, EMI reset dates, rounding, and loan account terms.
 Before making a large prepayment, check the applicable charges and confirm how your lender will apply the amount to your loan.

 Fixed Deposit Calculator